echarlie/rawdog-py3/README.md

 This is a very lazy Python 3 port of the original [rawdog](https://offog.org/code/rawdog/), because pip for python2 isn't available on Debian 11, and I wasn't going to be bothered to migrate my newsfeed to a different tool.
-I ran 2to3, played swapped `cgi.encode` for `html.encode`, and fixed some of the abuse of string types and encodings that are less-necessary as py3 is UTF-8-by-default.
+I ran 2to3, swapped `cgi.encode` for `html.encode`, and fixed some of the abuse of string types and encodings that are less-necessary as py3 is UTF-8-by-default.
 Things may work for you, or not;
 I've not tested any plugins (they'd need to be ported to py3 as well), because